All-China Women's Federation: 1976–1990: Reform and Opening Up

+In 1989, the ACWF published The History of the Chinese Women's Movement, New Democratic Period, which discusses the pre-1949 women's movement in China.
+The work highlights the contributions of women during the Second Sino-Japanese War and their involvement in the CCP's efforts.
+It also discusses women's activism through liberal feminist organizations, Christian organizations, and the Kuomintang.

+In 1991, the ACWF established the Women's Studies Institute of China, which began publishing the Journal of Women's Studies the next year.

 The ACWF also expanded its legal training for cadres, strengthened its finances, became involved with gay rights, fought employment discrimination and female trafficking, and introduced legislation to meet the challenges faced by women.
 In 2000, ACWF developed jobs for one million unemployed women by creating small economic (for profit) entities in which women can work as family service aides or in women's service groups.
 The organization also helps China's "leftover" women.
 These are women who remain unmarried after the age of 27.
 ACWF offers them alternatives to marriage such as the opportunity to pursue an education.
 With these changes, the ACWF became less concerned with mobilizing grass roots organization, and focused on its role in setting the public discourse for the social and political issues of women.

 By 1994 the organization had over 68,000 branches and somewhere between 80,000 and 90,000 cadres.
 By 1995 the party declared the ACWF, at least nominally, a non-governmental organization in response to criticism from women's groups abroad.
 However, the international women's movement questioned the validity of that declaration.
 While the federation expanded in size, it became increasingly difficult to continue to reach all Chinese women through traditional channels.
 Other NGOs appeared to fill some of the void, but many of those became incorporated within the federation to gain legitimacy.
 By the end of the 1990s there were 6,386 women's associations and recreational clubs under the ACWF umbrella.

+Xi Jinping era

 In a 2023 address to the ACWF, CCP general secretary Xi Jinping instructed its members to "tell good stories about family traditions" and to "actively foster a new type of marriage and childbearing culture."
+At the 2026 International Women's Day, ACWF head Shen Yiqin called on women to follow the CCP, support the 15th Five-Year Plan, and "consolidate the family foundation for Chinese-style modernization."